zapfelr/job-spy-remix/docs/implementation-plan.md

 - Implemented a hierarchical matching algorithm that prioritizes raw department data, then title, then description

 ### 1.4 Authentication Setup
-- Configure Supabase Auth
+- ✅ Configure Supabase Auth
-- Set up email/password authentication
+- ✅ Set up email/password authentication
-- Create auth context and hooks
+- ✅ Create auth context and hooks

+**Variations from plan:**
+- Used the newer `@supabase/ssr` package instead of the deprecated `@supabase/auth-helpers-nextjs`
+- Implemented both client-side and server-side authentication utilities
+- Created middleware for session management and token refreshing
+- Added a login page with server actions for authentication
+- Implemented email confirmation flow
+- Set up AuthProvider in the root layout

 ## Phase 2: Core Data Infrastructure